akaFinn/flixel-modding/docs/doc_setup.md

 FlxModding.init();
 ```

-This sets up the modding environment, scans the `mods/` folder, and ensures all mod assets are ready before the game starts.
+This sets up the modding environment, scans the `mods` folder, and ensures all mod assets are ready before the game starts.
 If this line is skipped, mods will not load.

 Here’s a complete example of a `Main.hx` with modding properly initialized: